lukechi1219/zenith524_app/privacy-policy.md

 ## Introduction

 Your privacy is important to us.
-This Privacy Policy explains how our Pomodoro Timer application ("Zenith Pomodoro" or "the App") collects, uses, and protects your information when you use our services.
+This Privacy Policy explains how our Focus Timer application ("Zenith Focus" or "the App") collects, uses, and protects your information when you use our services.

 ## Data Collection Overview